 It's Not Easy, But Aspen Moves Toward 100 Percent Renewable Energy

-Since President Donald Trump announced his decision to pull out of the Paris Climate Accord, hundreds of U.S. mayors have said they're committed to significantly cutting their cities' carbon emissions.
-More than 30 cities including, Atlanta and San Diego have declared 100 percent renewable energy goals in the coming decades.
+Since President Trump announced his decision to pull out of the Paris climate accord, hundreds of U.S. mayors have said they're committed to significantly cutting their cities' carbon emissions.
+More than 30 cities, including Atlanta and San Diego, have declared 100 percent renewable energy goals in the coming decades.

 But is that really possible?